Company off-sites are important to boost business and morale. Ever year, Financial Samurai goes on a company off-site to plan fo the following year.

 It's hard to boost employee morale if your business offsite is in some office building where the skies outside are grey and the weather is freezing.
 Seasonal depression (SAD) is a real thing and you don't want to start associating business off-sites with depression.
 Going to a warm place like Hawaii, Bora Bora, Fiji, Playa Del Carmen, Mallorca, South Of France, and Cabo are ideal places for team building.

-5) Compensation and promotion decisions.
+Company off-sites are good for figuring out who gets paid and promoted in the next cycle.
 Thanks to technological progress, competition is more fierce than ever in practically every single industry.
 Retaining the right group of people and not letting them go to competitors is one of the biggest challenges every manager faces.
-It’s important to be up to speed on the latest compensation figures and perks to stay competitive.
+It's important to be up to speed on the latest compensation figures and perks to stay competitive.

 The company offsite is a chance to discuss with other senior management who are the indispensable employees.
 Employees who are up for promotion should be aware that year end off-sites are crucial for providing a final last impression.
 This means no getting slopping drunk at the company party.
 Underperforming employees also have one last chance to demonstrate their worth.